-- Due to a high volume of e-mail messages received on a daily basis, students are advised to meet me either during my office hours or to make an appointment with on matters that require urgent attention.
+- Due to a high volume of e-mail messages received on a daily basis, students are advised to meet me either during my office hours or to make an appointment with me on matters that require urgent attention.
 Please note that e-mail messages can be sent to the wrong address, accidentally deleted, buried or may mysteriously disappear into cyberspace.
-All questions and requests should therefore be made in person, especially if they concern extensions and other serious urgent matters.
-I will normally reply within 72- hours, during regular business hours. - Questions of general interest and other additional information will be addressed in class or posted on Blackboard.
-Students are encouraged and advised to use their ucalgary accounts or Blackboard in all the communication with me and with their peers. - Please feel welcome to discuss with me any aspect of the course requirements you think is unclear.
+All questions and requests should therefore be made in person, especially if they concern extensions and other urgent matters.
+I will normally reply emails within 72- hours, during regular business hours. - Questions and information of general interest will be addressed in class or posted on Desire2Learn. - Students are encouraged and advised to use their ucalgary accounts or Desire2Learn in all their communication with me and with their peers. - Please feel welcome to discuss with me any aspect of the course requirements or package you think is unclear to you.